Virtuix Omni: History

 The most recent game added to Omniverse is "Dead Zone."

 In March 2018, an omnidirectional treadmill based on the Omni's design played a prominent part in Steven Spielberg's movie adaption of Ernest Cline's novel, Ready Player One.
 An Omni had been provided by Virtuix to the studio during production.

-In November 2018, Virtuix unveiled their highly anticipated Omni Arena esports attraction at the IAAPA Attractions Expo in Orlando, together with their partner Funovation.
+In November 2018, Virtuix unveiled their highly anticipated Omni Arena e-sports attraction at the IAAPA Attractions Expo in Orlando, together with their partner Funovation.
 More than 350 attendees signed up for a VIP demo before the show had started and press coverage was very positive following the reveal - Forbes named Omni Arena as one of the key stories of IAAPA 2018.

-Omni Arena features four Omni 2.0 motion platforms and brings esports out-of-home, giving anyone who plays a chance to win in ongoing weekly and monthly prize contests with an annual prize pool of over $100,000.
+Omni Arena features four Omni 2.0 motion platforms and brings e-sports out-of-home, giving anyone who plays a chance to win in ongoing weekly and monthly prize contests with an annual prize pool of over $100,000.
 Its key features include an automated staging area for quick player setup and minimal attendant labor, mini-games to facilitate social interactions between players during setup, social sharing stations to share gameplay footage after playing, and a queuing app to eliminate wait lines and boost utilization.
 The attraction is also capable of broadcasting competitions over the live-streaming platform, Twitch.

 The first installations of this new attraction was completed in March 2019.

 In October 2020, Virtuix publicly revealed the latest design of their omnidirectional treadmill, called "Omni One".
-It is scheduled for release in 2H 2021, and marks a return to their original vision of providing a VR treadmill for the home.
+It was scheduled for release in 2H 2021, and marks a return to their original vision of providing a VR treadmill for the home; however, the first units had not began shipping to investors until March, 2023.
 Changes include the removal of the support ring that encircles the user's waist, allowing for greater freedom of movement for the user's arms.
 It also enables crouching, kneeling, and jumping.
 It will be offered as both a separate "dev-kit", and also as a bundle with a standalone VR headset (no PC required).
 The choice of headset has not been finalised, but their promotional video shows a Pico Neo 2.